That Enigmatic Place Called Los Altos De Jalisco

 -

 Indigenous people and likely stronger genocidal tactics against them.
 These indigenous peoples are both local survivors (and often times, winners-turned-allies) against the Spanish, as well as the migrating ones who were already allied to the Spanish (Tlaxcaltecs, Totonacs, etc.).
-According to every single historical account, their native allies, arriving from other parts of Mexico, always outnumbered the Spanish themselves (at least before plummeting to harsh labor and disease), and in some sense they are the true "colonizers" of Mexico.35 34 Also, Spanish families and troublemakers who started exploring and colonizing northwards of Mexico City after the fall of Tenochtitlan and all the way until the early 19th century.
+According to every single historical account, their native allies, arriving from other parts of Mexico, always outnumbered the Spanish themselves (at least before plummeting to harsh labor and disease), and in some sense they are the true "colonizers" of Mexico.35 34 Also, Spanish families and troublemakers who started exploring and settling northwards of Mexico City after the fall of Tenochtitlan and all the way until the early 19th century.
 This is the strongest and oldest European component.
 It likely included all sorts of people who might have inhabited Spain in the decades leading to and after the Christian reconquest of the Iberian peninsula: converted Jews, converted Muslims, neighboring Europeans, etc.34 35

 -